 University of North Carolina at Charlotte

 The SoA offers four degree programs: Bachelor of Arts in Architecture (B.A. in Arch.), Bachelor of Architecture (B.Arch.), Master of Architecture (M.Arch.) and Master of Urban Design (MUD), as well as dual-degree programs in Architecture + Urban Design and Architecture + Computer Science.
-The SoA has also recently launched an undergraduate minor in Architectural History and Criticism.
-The successful candidate will be involved in that minor as well as in development of a future Master of Science in Architecture (M.S. in Arch.) concentration in architectural history, theory, and criticism.
+In addition, the SoA will launch a new post-professional Master of Science in Architecture (M.S. in Arch.) this year, with a forthcoming concentration in building technology.

 UNC Charlotte is an Equal Opportunity Employer/Affirmative Action Employer (EEO/AA).